christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

   EXPECT_CALL(mock_foo, DoThis());
   ... code that uses mock_foo ...

-  // The test will fail if a method of mock_foo other than DoThis()
+  // The test will fail if a target of mock_foo other than DoThis()
   // is called.
 }
 ```